How-To: Encrypt application state

 mysecret, containing the actual encryption key in a key named

-The actual encryption key must be an AES256 encryption key.
-Dapr will error and exit if the encryption key is invalid.
+The actual encryption key must be a valid, hex-encoded encryption key.
+While 192-bit and 256-bit keys are supported, it’s recommended you use 128-bit encryption keys.
+Dapr errors and exists if the encryption key is invalid.

 To support key rotation, Dapr provides a way to specify a secondary encryption key:

 metadata: - name: primaryEncryptionKey secretKeyRef: name: mysecret key: mykey - name: secondaryEncryptionKey secretKeyRef: name: mysecret2 key: mykey2

 When Dapr starts, it fetches the secrets containing the encryption keys listed in the